difiore/Intro_to_R_Reader/_book/04_Exploratory_Data_Analysis.md

 2. Make a histogram of a gapminder variable other than population.
 Describe the graph with regards to its skewdness and kurtosis.
 3. Compute an ANOVA for the impacts of continent on population.
 Report the results as you would in a manuscript.
 4. Fit a regression model to the impacts of the current year and life expectancy on GDP.
 Why does this model not make sense conceptually?
 5. Fit a linear model explaining life expectancy as a function of the current year for each country in the dataset (use the formula lifeExp ~ year).
+Then tidy the model outputs and look at the p values for each coefficient.
 If you don't hate yourself, you'll try the functional computing approach.